ythirion/refactoring-journey/5-simplifying-method-calls.md

 * Create a new immutable class representing the group of parameters
 * In all method calls, pass the object created from old method parameters to this parameter

 ### Practice
 * Open `AccountingService` in `simplifying.method.calls` package
 * Apply the technique explained

+### Shortcuts
+?

+### Benefits
+* Instead of a lot of parameters
+    * You see a single object with a comprehensible name

+### Drawbacks
+* N/A

+### BONUS : Add a minimumAmount parameter to each find method and change the code accordingly

+## Use Factory or Factory Methods
+### Code Smells
+* Complex constructor that does something more than just setting parameter values in object fields

+### Technique
+* Create a factory method and use it to replace constructor calls.

+### Practice
+* Open `AccountingService` in `simplifying.method.calls` package
+* Apply the technique explained